Witiko/markdown/README.md

     - [Five Years of Markdown in LaTeX: What, Why, How, and Whereto][pv212-fall2020] (in Czech), and
     - [Markdown 2.10.0: LaTeX Themes & Snippets, Two Flavors of Comments, and LuaMetaTeX][tb131-video] ([slides][tb131-slides]).
     - [A Gentle Introduction to Markdown for Writers][tb134-video] ([slides][tb134-slides], [example][tb134-example]).
+7. Theses by my students:
+    - [Generic TeX Writer for the Pandoc Document Converter][thesis-umhg5]

  [overleaf-1]: https://www.overleaf.com/learn/latex/Articles/How_to_write_in_Markdown_on_Overleaf       "How to write in Markdown on Overleaf"
  [overleaf-2]: https://www.overleaf.com/learn/latex/Articles/Markdown_into_LaTeX_with_Style             "Markdown into LaTeX with Style"